isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

 ------------------
 February, 2017

-This month we're going to explore user defined functions or UDFs.
+This month, we explore user defined functions or UDFs.
 BigQuery allows us to define special functions using javascript.

-Link to Google docs:
+These functions are defined as part of the SQL and then called within the query.

+`The Google UDF docs.<https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions>`_

 UDFs take a set of parameters, and return a value.
+They are strongly typed functions, which means that we need to define the types of inputs and outputs.
+For example, we might have FLOAT64 and BOOL as inputs and return a STRING.
+See the google docs for the complete list of available types.

-For our first example, we'll create a new column that classifies a sample as having larger expression value than a given parameter.
-Of course, we could do something similar in SQL, but it's a good place to start.
-We'll also use these initial queries as starting points in a more complicated example below.
+In our first example, we'll define two new functions.
+The first classifies a sample as having larger expression value than a given parameter.
+And second, a function that glues three strings together.
+Then in the SQL, we will call both functions.

+These initial queries will be starting points in a more complicated example below.

 .. code-block:: sql

   CREATE TEMPORARY FUNCTION
-    BiggerThan(x FLOAT64,
-      y FLOAT64)
-    RETURNS BOOL
-    LANGUAGE js AS """
+    -- First we tell BQ that we're defining a function.

+    BiggerThan (x FLOAT64, y FLOAT64) -- then we give it a function name and input types RETURNS BOOL                     -- we also need to tell BQ what the return type is LANGUAGE js AS """

-      return (x > y);
+      return (x > y);                -- this is the body of the function.

     """;

   CREATE TEMPORARY FUNCTION
-    Combiner(x STRING,
-      y STRING,
-      z STRING)
-    RETURNS STRING
-    LANGUAGE js AS """
+    Combiner (x STRING, y STRING, z STRING)  -- next function takes 3 strings RETURNS STRING                           -- and returns a string LANGUAGE js AS """

-    return (x + "_" + y + "_" + z);
+    return (x + "_" + y + "_" + z);          -- we use javascript functions here.

   """;
     --
+    --  Now we're ready to use the UDFs in a query.
+    --  Using Standard SQL, we'll define a subtable with the expression --  of the ESR1 gene in the BRCA cohort.
     --
   WITH
     gene1 AS (